DataDuckETL/DataDuck/docs/commands/dbconsole.md

 `$ dataduck dbconsole`

-You can also use on of these:
+You can also use one of these:

 `$ dataduck dbconsole source`